 - In keeping with JGU's profile formation strategy, the past ten years saw more than 40 professorships established or rededicated.

 The institutional involvement of outstanding academics in the university’s strategic development is a trademark of the system of university governance employed at JGU.
-Three institutions of excellence, i.e., the Gutenberg Research College (GRC), the Gutenberg Teaching Council (GTC), and the Gutenberg College for Young Researchers, provide the cornerstones here.
+Three institutions of excellence, i.e., the Gutenberg Research College (GRC), the Gutenberg Teaching Council (GTC), and the Gutenberg College for Young Researchers (GYR), provide the cornerstones here.
 They serve to provide strategic advice to the university management bodies while also providing support to exceptional individual academics and researchers.
 Hence, the GRC as the primary body tasked with the promotion of top-level research contributes to the profile formation strategy at JGU with regard to the Rhineland-Palatinate Research Initiative.